-The schedule distributed before the training (and in hard copy on the first day), the Moodle page, and the STAR Level 1 Workbook lay out the flow/sequence of topics we will cover.
+Moodle page and the STAR Level 1 Workbook lay out the flow/sequence of topics we will cover.

-Participants are expected to attend all sessions of STAR, beginning Monday morning and finishing around 1pm on Friday.
+Participants are expected to attend all sessions of the course (Mondays and Wednesdays 5-7pm eastern), beginning Monday September 26- and ending Wednesday November 16.